 Region around Ary-Mas has been inhabited by several people including Nganasans (more ancient), Evenks and Dolgans (more recent), and now – Russians.
 Name "Ary-Mas" from Dolgan language could be translated as "forest island".

-Larches here reach 5 – 7 meters height, trees are sparse.
+Larches here reach 5 – 7 meters in height, trees are sparse.
 In spite of its extreme location, Ary-Mas is biologically diverse and interesting.
-Here are found 306 species of plants, 90 species of birds, 20 species of mammals.
+Here are 306 species of plants, 90 species of birds, and 20 species of mammals.
 During the vegetation period, Ary-Mas is far from being boring – the area is teeming with life – colorful flowers, lots of berries, numerous birds, insects, and other animals.
 Animals often have no fear of people.

 Besides the only tree – the larch – here grow bushes of several kinds: up to 1.9 m high Alaska willow (Salix alaxensis Cov.), S. boganidensis Trautv., Alaska bog willow (S. fuscescens Anderss.), northern willow (S. glauca L.) and several other willows, few species of dwarf birches and dwarf bush Duschekia fruticosa (Rupr.)
 Pouzar.

 When moving towards the south one leaves the valley of the river and slowly ascends Odelun heights.
 Here the forest disappears.

-Ary-Mas is a relict forest, a witness of a more warmer climate.
+Ary-Mas is a relict forest, a witness to a warmer climate.
 But this does not mean that the forest is perishing – studies show that young larches are growing here with success.

 Conservation and studies

 Ary-Mas is very remote but not forgotten – the area has been extensively investigated.

 First serious plans to conserve the area appeared in 1939 but were delayed several times up to 1979 when the large state reserve was established "Taymyrskij" consisting of several separate parts.
-The main part of the reserve protects genuine tundra south-west from Taymyr Lake, two separate parts protect northernmost forest – Ary-Mas and Lukunskij, later there were established two more parts – Arctic part protecting tundra east from Taymyr Lake and Bykada – a project of the reintroduction of muskox from America.
+The main part of the reserve protects the genuine tundra southwest of Taymyr Lake, two separate parts protect the northernmost forest – Ary-Mas and Lukunskij, later there were established two more parts – the Arctic part protecting tundra east of Taymyr Lake and Bykada – a project of the reintroduction of muskox from America.
 Area of protected areas here might be extended in near future.